 But as much as consuming other blogs have helped to shape who I am today, the practice of creating content has been far more powerful.

 Very few decisions have changed my life as much as blogging has.
 Big statement, I know.
-I assure you, though, after this post, you’ll understand why I’m so high on blogging.
+I assure you, though, after this post, you’ll understand why I’m so high on the benefits of blogging.

-A quick caveat, this is not your typical, “this is why you should blog” article.
+A quick caveat, this is not your typical, “this is why you should start a blog” article.

 Much of the internet is trying to sell us on the financial benefits of blogging.
 And while we have certainly benefited from building an audience, influence, a book, and business, it’s not why we started The Minimalist Vegan.